MicrosoftDocs/power-platform/power-virtual-agents/teams/fundamentals-get-started-teams.md

 Now you can add different responses for each option.
 For *paid vacation*, we can have the bot point employees to an internal HR website to look up paid time-off policies.

-1. Add a message node specifically for the *Paid vacation* branch with this message to the user: *For paid vacation time off, go to www.contoso.com/HR/PaidTimeOff to learn more on how to submit time-off requests.*.
+1. Add a message node specifically for the *Paid vacation* branch with this message to the user: *For paid vacation time off, go to www.contoso.com/HR/PaidTimeOff to learn more on how to submit time-off requests.*

 2. Add a node by selecting the **+** to end the conversation with a survey.
-Select **End the conversation**, then **End with survey**.** This is the [customer satisfaction survey](analytics-csat-teams.md) pre-built in the bot for everyone to use in their topics.
+Select **End the conversation**, then **End with survey**.
+This is the [customer satisfaction survey](analytics-csat-teams.md) pre-built in the bot for everyone to use in their topics.

 3. In the *National Holidays* path, add a message node with the following text:
     ```text